Cound: Religious sites

 The Anglican St Peter's Church is Grade I listed, standing in the grounds of Cound Hall and was maintained as a family chapel by the various Lords of the Manor.
 A wooded avenue was constructed as a walkway across the grounds from Cound Hall to the church in the mid 19th century.
 Archeological fieldwork in 1990 identified the possible remains of the now severely eroded causeway associated with it.

 The church structure mostly dates from the mid 14th century but has several later additions, right up to the north aisle and chancel that have been dated to the Victorian era.
-The font however has been confirmed as being original Norman and has probably been in place since the church was first built.
+The font however has been confirmed as being original 12th century (Norman) and has probably been in place since the church was first built.

 There are many funerary monuments and grave markings in the churchyard that have been granted Listed status in their own right.
-Most of the church is constructed with a smooth pink sandstone quarried locally at Berriewood, in Condover parish.
+Most of the church is constructed with rec and yellow sandstone quarried locally at Berriewood, in Condover parish.